Type a name for the assignment in the Title field.

 If you would like your assignment due date to be added automatically to the Calendar in your class, check the "Add due date to calendar" checkbox.

-For an announcement to be automatically posted to the site Announcements tool regarding the open date for your assignment, check the "Add an announcement about the open date to Announcements" checkbox.
-If you enable an announcement about the open date, you will also have the option to choose an email notification for the announcement.
+For an announcement to be automatically posted to the site Announcements tool regarding the open date for the assignment, check the "Add an announcement about the open date to Announcements" checkbox.

 Note: The announcement will be posted immediately when the assignment is posted, regardless of the actual open date of the assignment itself.
 This send-an-announcement option is best used to announce changes in a due date, or the availability of a newly posted item.